Photograph of Wilson's Bird-of-paradise

 Harpy Eagle Harpia harpyja

 This is the fastest living thing.
-When stooping, the Peregrine can reach up to 200 km/h (124 mph) and possibly 250 km/h (155 mph).
-It is also arguably the most widespread bird, occuring from the Arctic to Australia, and may be seen virtually everywhere!
+When stooping in pursuit of prey the Peregrine can reach up to 180 km/h (112 mph) and possibly 300 km/h (186 mph).
+It pursues flying birds with incredible speed and agility, striking them with its talons, although the prey is probably killed by the force of the impact.
+The Peregrine is also arguably the most widespread bird, occurring from the Arctic to Australia, and may be seen virtually anywhere, including in the middle of some cities!

 Kagu Rhynochetos jubatus

-This strange bird, in its own family, is endemic to the island of New Caledonia in the southwest Pacific, where it survives in small numbers in the remnant forests.
+This strange bird, in its own family, is endemic to the island of New Caledonia in the southwest Pacific, where it survives in small numbers in the remnant forests and is easy to see.
 It is a grey bird about the size of a Cattle Egret and although flightless it has retained full-size wings which it uses for display purposes, as can be seen in the image on the New Caledonia page.
 The island is easily accessible from Australia and is also visited on the Western Pacific Odyssey.

 A displaying Sunbittern by Jon Hornbuckle.